strohs/springboot-blogen/README.md

 Spring Boot Blogen
 ==========================================================================================
-Blogen is a fictional micro-blogging/message-board website powered by Spring Boot on the backend with Bootstrap 4 on the frontend.
-It uses a variety of spring projects to power the back-end including: spring-data-jpa, spring-mvc, spring-test, plus many more.
+Blogen is a fictional micro-blogging/message-board website I created that brings together various front/back end technologies I have been working with.
+It is powered by Spring Boot (on the backend) with Bootstrap 4 on the frontend.

+A variety of Spring projects have been used, mainly: spring-data-jpa, spring-mvc, spring-test, plus many more.
 Unit Tests and Integration tests have also been written using Junit and Mockito.
 In addition to the web-site, a REST Api has also been developed that will let you perform CRUD operations on Users,Posts, and Categories.

 ## Overview
 Blogen lets users post their thoughts on a variety of categories (such as Technology, Web Development, Health, etc..).
-Along with the text of the post, they can optionally provide a link to an image, which will get displayed on the front page of Blogen.
-Users can create new posts, reply to posts, plus edit and delete any existing posts they have made.
+Along with the text of the post, users can optionally provide a link to an image, which will get displayed on the front page of Blogen.
+Users can create new posts, reply to posts, plus edit and delete any existing posts they have created.
 Additionally, users can also perform filtering operations on posts, as well as search posts for a specific textual string.